nnail0/cachelab-b-f25/datalab-b-exp.typ

 + One person's focus was upon, entirely from scratch, approaching the optimization by hand.
 + The other person's focus was on the generation of solutions with generative AI.

 The following parts are the methodologies used in generating potential solutions.
-To analyze the solutions, we will be using the provided cache simulation code to gather miss rate data to better compare and build up approches.
+To analyze the solutions, we will be using the provided cache simulation code to gather miss rate data to better compare and build up approaches.

 === Human